 Even though the Phase 3 assessment focuses on the most material portfolios, the assessment of the credit risk dimensions is also carried out at the total portfolio level.
-This is particularly relevant when some critical aspects are not evident at the sub-portfolio level but become relevant when assessed for the total portfolio.
+This is particularly relevant when certain critical aspects are not evident at the sub-portfolio level but become relevant when assessed for the total portfolio.

-Modules under the risk view
+2.3.2 Modules under the risk view

-Concentration risk: JSTs consider the risk of concentration to same counterparties (single name concentration) and the evolution of this risk.
-They also consider concentration to same sectors, same regions and countries,
+Concentration risk: JSTs consider the risk of concentration with regard to the same counterparties (single name concentration) and the evolution of this risk.
+They also consider concentration with regard to same sectors, same regions

-- specific products, specific types of collateral and guarantees or any other risk driver that could lead to significant losses. - 2.
-Risk from securitisation: this assessment covers any risk profile of the securitiser and securitisation strategy as well as its alignment with the overall risk profile of the institution, with a focus on the size of the securitisation portfolio.
-It also covers the interconnectedness between significant risk transfer transactions and capital planning as well as the appropriate governance framework of securitisation and the internal control framework. - 3.
+- and countries, specific products, specific types of collateral and guarantees or any other risk driver that could lead to significant losses. - 2.
+Risk from securitisation: this assessment covers any risk profile of the securitiser and securitisation strategy, as well as its alignment with the overall risk profile of the institution, with a focus on the size of the securitisation portfolio.
+It also covers the interconnectedness between significant risk transfer transactions and capital planning, as well as the appropriate governance framework for securitisation and the internal control framework. - 3.
 Risk from foreclosed assets (FAs) and NPLs held for sale (HFS): JSTs take into consideration, for example, the stock of FAs and its evolution, paying special attention to assets with a vintage of longer than one year, coverage, type and location of assets, type of execution, valuation policies and corresponding management, performance against budgets and reduction strategies.
 The JST assessment covers the level and evolution of HFS assets, the timeline and implementation of plans, and the duration of the HFS classification.
 JSTs also examine any attempt made by the institution to exploit regulatory arbitrage by classifying NPLs as HFS. - Country risk: JSTs take into consideration sovereign risk, transfer risk and other risks arising from international activities.
-The assessment includes the degree of concentration within all types of country risk and potential contagion effects. - 5.
-Counterparty credit risk: this involves distinguishing between the risk arising from the derivatives and secured financing sub-portfolios.
+The assessment includes the degree of concentration with regard to all types of country risk and potential contagion effects. - 5.
+Counterparty credit risk (CCR): this involves distinguishing between the risk arising from the derivatives and secured financing sub-portfolios.
 As part of this assessment, JSTs examine settlement and wrong-way risk.
-The JSTs also consider exposure under business-as-usual and stressed conditions, the types of counterparties and their creditworthiness, collateral, netting and margin agreements as well as concentration to specific counterparties, types of positions, risk classes and any other material aspect.
+The JSTs also consider exposure under business-as-usual and stressed conditions, the types of counterparty and their creditworthiness, collateral, netting and margin agreements, as well as the degree of concentration with regard to specific counterparties, types of position, risk classes and any other material aspect.